-An insurer will have its own guidelines about who it deems the vehicle’s main driver to be.
-But generally, the main driver will be the person who drives it the most.
-It might also be the person who owns the car but this may not always be the case.
+An insurer will have its own guidelines about who it deems to be the vehicle’s main driver.
+But generally, the main driver will be the person who drives the car the most.
+In some cases it can also be the person who owns the car.
+If you’re not sure, always contact your insurer to ask.

 When deciding who the main driver of a car is, it’s important to think carefully about how a car is shared between the drivers and who does the majority of the driving.
 It might be: